|

 But so what?
 It is literally no different than what is felt by a lot of other

-guys following a more traditional vein who have spent a long time in
+guys following a more traditional vein who have spent a long time in assistant

-have characterized it that same way.
+characterized it that same way.
 RE: General context of that section Shortly after our interview I

-read an article by Rob Neyer giving a brief history
+read an article by Rob Neyer giving a brief history of "sabermetricians" and I found myself balking at an

-story, that the pioneers in doing this type of work were knocking their
+pioneers in doing this type of work were knocking their heads against a wall

-heads against a wall and weren't able to accomplish much because the approach
+and weren't able to accomplish much because the approach was just too new,

-was just too new, too radical.
-Michael, you basically follow that storyline
+too radical.
+Michael, you basically follow that storyline and expand it with

-and expand it with their getting so frustrated, they conclude they were
+their getting so frustrated, they conclude they were wasting their time, and

-wasting their time, and quit.
+quit.
 That simply does not fit my experience, and I feel

 like you are trying to make me fit your account of Eddie Epstein’s view of